Standard Shipping: £5.99 - Free Shipping on Orders Over £60!

 Day 7 — Ready to Use

-1. Perform the float test: drop a spoonful of starter into a bowl of water — if it floats, it is active and ready for baking.
+The Float Test: Drop a spoonful of starter into water — if it floats, it is active and ready for baking!

 Tips & Maintenance

-• Feed at the same time each day to build a reliable routine.
+• Consistency: Feed at the same time each day to build a reliable routine.

-• Store in the fridge if you bake less frequently — feed weekly.
+• Storage: Store in the fridge if you bake less frequently and feed once a week.

 Previous Next